martinhristov90/packer_vault_vagrant_kitchen/README.md

-### This repository provides Hashicorp Packer setup to build a Vagrant box with HashiCorp Vault installed, integrate it with Systemd,test it with Inspec and finally to upload it to VagrantCloud.
+### This repository provides Hashicorp Packer setup to build a Vagrant box with HashiCorp Vault installed, integrate it with Systemd,test it with Inspec and KitchenCI and finally to upload it to VagrantCloud.

 #### How to use it :